 Often the best use of a transferable currency is to transfer points to airline partners in order to book high value awards.
 Your best bet is usually to wait until you find a great flight award before transferring points.

 Transferring to your chosen program is simple: log in to your credit card account, click your Rewards Miles balance, then choose “Transfer Your Rewards”.
-From there, select your chosen program and enter your loyalty account information as well as the number of miles you wish to transfer in increments of 100 Capital One Rewards miles.
+From there, select your chosen program and enter your loyalty account information as well as the number of miles you wish to transfer in increments of 100.
 For more on this process, see: How to transfer Capital one miles to partners.

 Current Transfer Bonuses